-RCL 2000 is defined in context of RBAC96 which is a well-known family of models for RBAC [Sandhu et al. 1996].
-This model has become a widely-cited authoritative reference and is the basis of a standard currently under development by the National Institute of Standards and Technology [Sandhu et al. 2000].
-Here we use a slightly augmented form of RBAC96 illustrated in figure 1.
+$RCL \ 2000$ is defined in context of RBAC96 which is a well-known family of models for RBAC [Sandhu et al. 1996].
+This model has become a widely cited authoritative reference and is the basis of a standard currently under development by the National Institute of Standards and Technology [Sandhu et al. 2000].
+Here we use a slightly augmented form of RBAC96 illustrated in Figure 1.
 We decompose permissions into operations and objects to enable formulation of certain forms of constraints.
-Also in figure 1 we drop the administrative roles of RBAC96 since they are not germane to RCL 2000.
+Also in Figure 1 we drop the administrative roles of RBAC96 since they are not germane to $RCL \ 2000$.

-Intuitively, a user is a human being or an autonomous agent, a role is a job function or job title within an organization with some associated semantics regarding the authority and responsibility conferred on a member of the role, and a permission is an approval of a particular mode of access (operation) to one or more objects in the system.
-Roles are organized in a partial order or hierarchy, so that a senior role inherits permissions from junior roles, but not vice versa.
+Intuitively, a user is a human being or an autonomous agent, a role is a job function or title within an organization with some associated semantics regarding the authority and responsibility conferred on a member of the role, and a permission is an approval of a particular mode of access (operation) to one or more objects in the system.
+Roles are organized in a partial order or hierarchy, so that a senior role inherits permissions from purchasing manager, he cannot be assigned to accounts payable manager and vice versa.
+This statement requires that the same individual cannot be assigned to both roles which are declared mutually exclusive.
+We identify another class of constraints called obligation constraints.
+In Sandhu [1996], there is a constraint that requires that certain roles should be simultaneously active in the same session.
+There is another constraint that requires a user to have certain combinations of roles in user-role assignment.
+We classify such constraints as obligation constraints.

+junior roles, but not vice versa.
 A user can be a member of many roles and a role can have many users.
 Similarly, a role can have many permissions and the same permission can be assigned to many roles.
 Each session relates one user to possibly many roles.
-Intuitively, a user establishes a session (e.g., by signing on to the system) during which the user activates some subset of roles that he or she is a member of.
+Intuitively, a user establishes a session (e.g., by signing on to the system) during which the user activates some subset of roles of which he or she is a member.
 The permissions available to the users are the union of permissions from all roles activated in that session.
 Each session is associated with a single user.
 This association remains constant for the life of a session.
 A user may have multiple sessions open at the same time, each in a different window on the workstation screen, for instance.
 Each session may have a different combination of active roles.
-The concept of a session equates to the traditional notion of a subject in access control.
+The concept of a session equates with the traditional notion of a subject in access control.
 A subject is a unit of access control, and a user may have multiple subjects (or sessions) with different permissions (or roles) active at the same time.
 RBAC96 does not define constraints formally.